sirskin01/try01/README.md

 # <h1>Hi, I'm Skin! <br/><a href="https://github.com/sirskin01/try01"> <a SQL Developer </a>, <a> Data Analyst</a>,</h1>

 # [Project 1: SQL IMDB movie Analysis]
 ### Project Goal: This project is to analyze imdb movie database using sql queries.
 First the data was collected from kaggle, then loaded into the data warehouse for further analytics.
+The following questions were used to analyse this dataset

+# The first question is:
 ![sql_1](https://github.com/sirskin01/try01/assets/144762826/99966dd4-787e-4456-b8f4-63a7a37d26ac)

+# The second question is:
 ![sql_2a](https://github.com/sirskin01/try01/assets/144762826/42025e2f-d191-474b-8f7c-46450678c9e4)

+# The third question is:
 ![sql_2b](https://github.com/sirskin01/try01/assets/144762826/4bcb7f59-a97a-4036-bb88-a98cbf24a59c)

 ![sql_2c](https://github.com/sirskin01/try01/assets/144762826/340fd7b1-2123-480c-a074-bf8df09c3c79)